 Keith Venables, Executive Committee

-Keith Venables is a member of Amber Vally Keep Our NHS Public.
-He is a retired Principal Psychologist, trade union tutor and socialist activist who joined Keep Our NHS Public in 2014 to promote the values of the NHS.
-He served as Co-Chair of Keep Our NHS Public for 18 months to July 2017 and as ch Health Campaigns Together – Autumn 2015, acting as Chair of Health Campaigns together until April 2017 and then was elected as its first secretary until April 2018.
+Keith Venables is a member of Amber Valley Keep Our NHS Public.
+He is a retired Principal Psychologist, trade union tutor and socialist activist who joined Keep Our NHS Public in 2014.
+He served as co-chair of Keep Our NHS Public for 18 months to July 2017 and was acting chair of Health Campaigns Together from its launch in Autumn 2015 until April 2017, when he was elected as its first secretary until April 2018.

 Samantha Wathen, Media Officer

 Samantha is one of the founding members of Swindon Keep Our NHS Public where she has proved herself to be an excellent health campaigner.
-Samantha joined National Keep Our NHS Public as our part time Media Officer in April 2018.
+Samantha joined the national Keep Our NHS Public as our part-time Press and Media Officer in April 2018.

 Tom Griffiths, Campaigns Officer

-Tom joined the Keep Our NHS Public team in June 2018 working part time as our Campaigns Officer to lead our national efforts to build Keep Our NHS Public and Health Campaigns Together campaigning and influence.
+Tom joined the Keep Our NHS Public team in June 2018 working part time as our Campaigns Officer to lead our national efforts to build KONP’s and Health Campaigns Together’s campaigning and influence.

 Max Leak – National Administrator